-- Previous BS/BA degree Students - If you have already earned a BA or BS degree (or higher) from the UM or another institution, you are exempt from Liberal Education requirements.
-You are required to successfully complete the Writing Intensive courses that are part of the MLS curriculum.
+- Previous BS/BA degree Students - If you have already earned a BA or BS degree (or higher) from the University or another institution, you are exempt from Liberal Education requirements.
+Students will be required to successfully complete the Writing Intensive courses that are part of the MLS curriculum.

-- Academic Affiliated Students – If you are applying to the MLS Program from one of our academic affiliates and intend to receive your degree from your home institution, you are required to meet the Liberal Education requirements of your home school and are exempt from the LE requirements of UM.
+- Academic Affiliated Students – If you are applying to the MLS Program from one of our academic affiliates and intend to receive your degree from your home institution, you are required to meet the Liberal Education requirements of your home school and are exempt from the University's Liberal Education requirements.
 You are required to successfully complete the Writing Intensive courses that are part of the MLS curriculum.

 Review the UMN Liberal Education requirements.
-All LE requirements must be complete before beginning Year 4 of the program.
+All Liberal Education requirements must be complete before beginning Year 4 of the program.

 Science Prerequisite Course Requirements

 All students who intend to apply to the MLS Program must successfully complete the following science courses or the accepted equivalent courses, receiving a grade of C or higher.
-If you have received a grade below a C, you must repeat the course and receive a satisfactory grade to be considered for admission.
-Please see the Planning Guides below for course equivalencies from other institutions.
+If you have received a grade of a C- or below, you must repeat the course and receive a satisfactory grade to be considered for admission.
+Please see the Transfer Guides below for course equivalencies from other institutions.